Widener University Delaware Law School: Ranking

 In the 2013 edition of the U.S. News & World Report "Best Law School Rankings", Widener was classified as a "fourth Tier" law school and the full-time JD program was not given a numerical value, as U.S. News then only ranked the Top 145, with the rest being unranked.
 For the 2022 rankings, Widener was ranked in the 147th–193rd ranking category (bottom 25%).
 For its 2024 rankings, U.S. News & World Report ranked Widener tied for #175 out of 196 ABA schools (bottom 10.71%) and in the #64-70 ranking category out of 70 part-time schools.
 In 2010, Widener University School of Law was named to a national list of "Top Green Schools" based on the strength of Widener's environmental law curriculum and the school's earth-friendly practices.

 Study abroad

 Study abroad is offered through the Summer International Law Institute.
-There are 3 institutes available to students: Kenya, Switzerland and Italy.
-While abroad, students sometimes have the ability to intern with international organizations.
+There are three institutes available to students: Kenya, Switzerland and Italy.
+While abroad, students may sometimes intern with international organizations.